Speak Now: Commercial performance

 Speak Now was a chart success in the wider English-speaking world: it peaked atop the albums charts of Australia, Canada, and New Zealand, and peaked at number six in Ireland and the United Kingdom.
 The album was certified triple-platinum in Australia, Canada, and New Zealand.
 Upon conclusion of the Asian leg of the Speak Now World Tour by February 2011, the album sold 400,000 copies in the region and received platinum sales certifications in Taiwan, South Korea, Indonesia, and the Philippines.
-In Europe, it charted at number four in Norway, number six in Japan, and number ten in Spain.
-After Swift embarked on the Eras Tour (2023–2024), Speak Now resurged in popularity in the United Kingdom: it re-entered the top 40 (at number 23) of the UK Albums Chart for the week ending May 18, 2023, which was its first top-40 appearance since November 2010.
+In Europe, it charted at number four in Norway and number ten in Spain.
+After Swift embarked on the Eras Tour (2023–2024), Speak Now resurged in popularity in the United Kingdom: it re-entered the top 40 (at number 23) on the albums chart for the week ending May 18, 2023, which was its first top-40 appearance since November 2010.

 Critical reception

 Initial reviews of Speak Now were generally positive.
 On the review aggregator site Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album has an average score of 77 that was based on 20 reviews.
 AnyDecentMusic? compiled 10 reviews and gave it an average score of 6.9 out of 10.

-Most reviews approved of Swift's grown-up perspective on love and relationships.
-AllMusic, Entertainment Weekly, The Guardian, the Los Angeles Times, and Rolling Stone complimented the songs for portraying emotions with engaging narratives and vivid details.
+Most reviews praised Swift's songwriting for showcasing a mature perspective on love and relationships.
+Reviews from AllMusic, Entertainment Weekly, The Guardian, the Los Angeles Times, and Rolling Stone complimented the songs for portraying emotions with engaging narratives and vivid details.
 In AllMusic's review, Stephen Thomas Erlewine wrote: "[Swift] writes from the perspective of the moment yet has the skill of a songwriter beyond her years."
 American Songwriter approved of Swift's self-penned material and artistic control.
 In his consumer guide, Robert Christgau commented that although the album was too long and the romantic themes did not interest him, the songs were fascinating because of an "effort that bears a remarkable resemblance to care—that is, to caring in the best, broadest, and most emotional sense".